ViswaBonam/SQL-Case-Study/Case Study #2 Data Bank/README.md

 - For each month - how many Data Bank customers make more than 1 deposit and either 1 purchase or 1 withdrawal in a single month?
 - What is the closing balance for each customer at the end of the month?
 - What is the percentage of customers who increase their closing balance by more than 5%?

+## Solutions
+Please visit `A. Customer Nodes Exploration.md` and `B. Customer Transactions.md` for answers to the above questions.

+## Source

+Thanks to [@DatawithDanny](https://www.datawithdanny.com/) for this amazing SQL challenge👏